How to Prepare Yourself for Dating

 ESTIMATED READING TIME: 5:25 MIN

-If you want to ace an interview, you prepare.
+If you want to ace a test, you study.
 If you want to win a tennis championship, you train.
 If you want to learn a new language, you practice.
-Your love life shouldn’t be treated any different.
-If you want to find the right relationship, you must be proactive.
+Your dating life shouldn’t be treated any different.
+If you want to find the right relationship, you prepare.
+Below we outline the 11 most important components for preparing yourself for a successful relationship:

 The old adage "You must love yourself before loving another" is ubiquitous for a reason.
 In order to truly make another person happy, you must feel that happiness radiate within yourself.
 Most look outward to material success or wealth, or to their relationships, to find happiness, however, happiness is a practice that accumulates with each positive thought, spoken word, action, and habit.
 Start practicing your happiness today.